AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/cables.md

 smaller cable (such as <ItemLink id="fluix_glass_cable"/> or <ItemLink id="fluix_smart_cable"/>) before using buses or panels.

+Dense cables slightly override the "shortest path" behavior of channels, channels will take the shortest path to a dense cable, and then the shortest path through that dense cable to a controller.

 <Recipe id="network/cables/dense_covered_fluix" />
 <RecipeFor id="blue_covered_dense_cable" />